manydeps/cxxbuild/README.md

 The strongest point of this project is the `cxxdeps.txt` format, that allow easy specification of dependencies from different package managers.

+To use it locally, just copy [cxxbuild.py](cxxbuild.py) file to your project and execute it: `python3 cxxbuild.py`

 ## Basic commands

 `cxxbuild` has three modes: